Gecked-Deck/bazzite_waydroid/README.md

 ## 1. Disabling SELinux and enabling the Waydroid container
 SELinux is a kernel module used by Fedora (and thus Bazzite) to increase security on a Linux system.
 Right now there is an issue which means Waydroid cannot be used alongside SELinux.

-To disable SELinux, type `sudo nano /etc/selinux/config` into your terminal.
-Then, change the line that says `SELINUX=enforcing` to instead be `SELINUX=disabled`.
+To disable SELinux, run:

+`sudo nano /etc/selinux/config` into your terminal.

+Then, change the line that says:

+`SELINUX=enforcing`

+to instead be

+`SELINUX=disabled`.

 Then press ctrl+s, then ctrl+x to save and quit.

 After this simply reboot.

-Once rebooted, run this command `sudo systemctl enable --now waydroid-container` after running the waydroid container will start and is set to run on any subsequent startup.
+Once rebooted, run this command:

+`sudo systemctl enable --now waydroid-container`

+after running that the waydroid container will start and is set to run on any subsequent startup.

 ## 2. Initializing Waydroid
 Initializing Waydroid just means installing android.
 To do so, run this command: